OpenMS/pyopenms-docs/docs/source/export_pandas_dataframe.rst

 **************************

 **pyopenms.MSExperiment.get_df(** *long=False* **)**
-        Generates a pandas DataFrame with all :term:`peaks`  in the MSExperiment
+        Generates a pandas DataFrame with all peaks  in the MSExperiment

         **Parameters:**

         **long :** default False

         set to True if you want to have a long/expanded/melted dataframe with one row per peak.
-Faster but replicated :term:`RT` information.
+Faster but replicated RT information.
 If False, returns rows in the style: rt, np.array(mz), np.array(int)

         **Returns:**